Log Management & Analysis

 Track authentication failures, access patterns, and security events across your infrastructure.

-Connect logs with application traces for complete request-to-response visibility.
+Connect logs with infrastructure metrics for complete request-to-response visibility.

 Dashboard Integration